General Rules

 a) The pool table must be situated in a position so as to give reasonable access for play on all four sides.

-b) The size of pool tables which will be accepted by the league shall be a standard 6ft x 3ft or standard 7ft x 4ft with a single coloured green or blue cloth (other coloured cloths are no longer acceptable).
+b) The size of pool tables which will be accepted by the league shall be a standard 6ft x 3ft or standard 7ft x 4ft with a single coloured green, blue or grey cloth (other coloured cloths are no longer acceptable).

-c) The playing surface must be kept in a reasonable state of repair and be level, so as to avoid an irregular deviation in the motion of the ball.
+c) The playing surface must be kept in a good state of repair and be level, so as to avoid an irregular deviation in the motion of the ball.

 d) The pool table is to be clearly marked with a baulk line and 8-ball spot.